Published on July 13th, 2017 | by Seán Ward0

 The Quadrifoglio is the halo of the range, in the same way the RS4 is for the A4, the M3 is for the 3 Series and the C63 is for the C Class.
 So what’s the rest of the Giulia range like?
 To find out I spent a week with the car you see pictured here, the Alfa Romeo Giulia Super, with a 180bhp diesel engine and a very gentle dusting of options.

-Excluding the Quadrifoglio’s V6 you have a choice of four engines, two petrols and two diesels.
-The petrols are both turbocharged 2.0 litre four-cylinders, one with 200bhp and the other with 280bhp, whereas the diesels are both turbo 2.2 litres, one with 150bhp and the other with 180bhp.
-My car was the 2.2 litre diesel with 180bhp, and while a diesel might not sound hugely exciting it is important to remember what engines power most of the Giulia’s competitors – diesel is important.
+Excluding the Quadrifoglio’s V6, there are four engines to chose from in the Giulia range, two petrols and two diesels.
+The petrols are both turbocharged 2.0 litre four-cylinders, one with 200bhp and the other with 280bhp, whereas the diesels are turbo 2.2 litres, one with 150bhp and the other with 180bhp.
+My car was the 2.2 litre diesel with 180bhp, and while a diesel might not sound hugely exciting it is important to remember what engines power most of the Giulia’s competitors.
+Diesel is important.

 Torque stands at 332lb/ft, while 0-60mph is over in 7.1 seconds and the top speed is 143mph.
 It’s a very good engine, being both quiet and refined.
-The redline is around 4,500rpm, but it’s worth keeping the engine below 3,500rpm as the engine feels a bit strained for the last 1,000rpm.
+The redline is around 4,500rpm, but it’s worth keeping the engine below 3,500rpm as it feels strained for the last 1,000rpm.
 Besides, there’s loads of low down torque, so changing gear at 3,500rpm keeps you perfectly in the engine’s sweet spot.